 The project examines the early modern Greek culture of knowledge in the era of the first representatives of the Mavrokordatos ‘dynasty’.
 The objective of this project is to show the tensions and changes of structures of knowledge characteristic for Greek culture in the Ottoman Empire: Antique and Byzantine scholarly traditions were preserved and re-arranged in the Ottoman context.
 At the same time, they were affected by orders of knowledge transferred from Western Europe.

-Dr. Nikolas Pissis, Senior Researcher
+Dr. Nikolas Pissis, Historian,

 The State Institute for Art Studies is the leading Russian centre of comprehensive research in the field of arts, both Russian and foreign.
 The Institute was created in 1944 in accordance with the decision of the Presidium of the Academy of Sciences of the USSR.
 Since 1962 it has been subordinated to the Ministry of Culture of the USSR/Russian Federation.
 Its founders include such outstanding personalities of Russian culture and science as Igor Grabar, Sergey Eisenstein, Boris Asaf’yev, Viktor Lazarev, and Aleksey Jivelegov.